Why ipv4 versus ipv6?

 Why are people using ipv4 in their home/office networks?

-The answer is: Delegation is not a bug, but a feature.
+The answer is: Frictionless delegation is not a bug, but a feature.

 In a office or a home network things are different.
 Every system needs to have it’s own persistent IP.
 People and network admins also like to keep networks separated.
 Your network probably only has a single ipv4 address, and no ipv6 IP, or no ipv6 prefix.
 From the point of view of a system administrator it is much simpler to create one or more internal networks, and connect those to a router to the internet.

-The most important thing to remember for this normal setup is that you don’t have to ask (and pay) the internet provider for more addresses.
+The most important thing to remember for this normal setup is that you don’t have to ask (and pay) the internet provider for more addresses (or wait for them to implement it).
 This is the reason why traditionally a router with NAT became the default.
 It also did not help that any Windows system that was connected to the internet was literally hacked in 10 minutes by automated exploit scanners.
+Another reason is that people like that their devices have a fixed local network address.

 If you don’t think you use ipv4 in your network/home, then check.
 You are in for a surprise.